flyve-mdm/doc/source/getting-started/index.rst

 The same procedure applies to the applications.

-Go to the Package section, click on the "+" button, name and select your application, click on "add"
+* Go to the Package section
+* Click on the "+" button
+* Name and select your application
+* Click on Add

 .. image :: images/da.gif
    :alt: Adding Applications